analogdevicesinc/energy-adc-service/examples/readme.md

 The sample read example project shows how to call various APIs and interface functions of the ADC Service.
 The firmware initializes the ADC service, configures the ADCs, collect the samples and send it over UART.

+## Building for different ADC Configuration

+By default, the project builds for a single ADEMA127 device configuration.
+To build for a different ADC configuration, use one of the following CMake options:
+- -DBOARD_TYPE_BCM_ADEMA127=ON — for four ADEMA127 based board
+- -DBOARD_TYPE_BCM_ADE9113_ADEMA127=ON — for ADE9113 + ADEMA127 combined board